The Giant Company

 Giant logo used before re-branding in 2020.
 Some stores still use this logo as of 2024.

-The Giant Company (formerly known as Giant Food Stores) is an American regional supermarket chain that operates in Pennsylvania, Maryland, Virginia, and West Virginia under the Giant and Martin's brands.
-It is a subsidiary of Ahold Delhaize, and headquartered in Carlisle, Pennsylvania.
+The Giant Company, formerly known as Giant Food Stores, is an American regional supermarket chain headquartered in Carlisle, Pennsylvania.
+The company operates in stores in Pennsylvania, Maryland, Virginia, and West Virginia under the Giant and Martin's brands.
+It is a subsidiary of Ahold Delhaize.
 As of May 2025, the company operated 193 stores, 133 pharmacies, and 107 fuel stations.
 The chain also provides online shopping and delivery to New Jersey through Giant Direct.

 The Giant Company is often known as Giant-Carlisle or Giant/Martin's to distinguish it from Giant Food, a Maryland-headquartered sister chain also owned by Ahold Delhaize and often referred to as Giant-Landover.

 History

-Map of Giant-Carlisle stores in 2011.
-Stores located in Maryland, Virginia, West Virginia, and Western Pennsylvania are Martin's stores; the remainder are Giant stores.
+Map of Giant-Carlisle stores as of 2011.
+Stores located in Maryland, Virginia, West Virginia, and parts of Western Pennsylvania are Martin's stores; the remainder are Giant stores.

 Early history

-The retail company launched in 1923 when David Javitch opened a small meat market in Carlisle, Pennsylvania called Carlisle Meat Market.
+The retail company launched in 1923 when David Javitch opened a small meat market in Carlisle, Pennsylvania, called Carlisle Meat Market.
 In 1936, Javitch purchased a store in Lewistown, Pennsylvania, which he named the Giant Shopping Food Center.
 It was a major change from the original Carlisle Meat Market in that it was a total grocery store.
 The new store offered dry goods and perishables under one roof; a new concept at that time.
 The store was a success, and soon a decision was made to expand the original Carlisle store from a basic meat market into a full-fledged grocery store.

 The business also experienced a number of setbacks.
 Prior to purchasing the Lewistown store, Javitch purchased a store in Hagerstown, Maryland, that opened and closed within the same month.
 In addition, his main store in Carlisle was destroyed by fire, and the Lewistown store was completely flooded on two separate occasions.